stephengaito/documentArchive/objectives.md

 # Objectives

-* Define modi-potent Turing machines
+* Define trans-finite Turing machines
 * Show that they are equivalent to Turing's Oracle machines
 * Define standard computational classes
  * Reduction